Innovatedco/.blog/README.md

  6. Run the project

  # Set Up
- Now the project is running you need to create a user login:
+ If everything went well then the project is up and running, so you need to create a user login:
  1. Navigate to /account/create and create a user login (the route you allowed by uncommenting the line in the program.cs file)\
- 🟥 __VERY IMPORTANT__ 🟥
+ 🟥 __VERY IMPORTANT__ 🟥\
-It is ESSENTIAL that you comment out or delete (recommended) this line in your program.cs as soon as possible to prevent the creation of any new user logins.</span>__\
+It is __ESSENTIAL__ that you comment out or delete (recommended) this line in your program.cs as soon as possible to prevent the creation of any new user logins.\
+ 🟩 __NOTE__ 🟩\
- **note: you can have multiple logins and multiple authors, but since it is a single blog, any user is able to edit/create/archive/draft any post and authors are not linked to logins.**
+You can have multiple logins and multiple authors, but since it is a single blog, any user is able to create/edit/archive(delete)/draft any post, create/edit/delete categories and create/edit authors.
+Authors are NOT linked to logins.
  <img src="createaccount.png"/>
- 2. Edit the existing Post/Category/Author or create and post your own categories/authors/blog posts.
+ 2. Now you can edit the existing Post/Category/Author or create and post your own categories/authors/blog posts etc. Enjoy!